 Research found the following in regards to gender and eating disorders:2

-- Men make up 25% of those with anorexia.
+- Men with anorexia make up 25% of all those with anorexia

-- Men also make up approximately 40% of those with BED.
+- Men also make up approximately 40% of people with binge eating disorder

 Eating Disorder Rates Within Minority Groups